jhennies/amst/scripts/README.md

 ### parameters and defaults

+#### mandatory:

+Where to save the result:

-    --target_folder "/path/to/where/to/save/the/result"
+    --target_folder /path/to/where/to/save/the/result

-    --source_folder "/path/of/input/slices"
+    --source_folder /path/of/input/slices
-    --displacement_file "/filepath/of/displacements.csv"
+    --displacement_file /filepath/of/displacements.csv

+#### optional:

     --median 0
     --gauss 0.0
     --n_workers 8
-    --pattern "*.tif"
+    --pattern *.tif
     --suppress_x 0
     --source_range 0